digitebs/carpark/README.md

+# Carpark
+API that gives the nearest carpark for a given points in the map.

 ## Getting Started
 The project is written in _golang_ and can be started using `go build && go run`, I would recommend using _goland_ from _intellij_ when importing this project manually.